textagroup/brafton-api/README.md

 ## Usage ##

-To use the module you will need to specify the api key and api url
+To use the module you will need to specify the api key and api URL in the Brafton tab of settings.